Home

 (Carbondale, CO)

-I have been looking to build an NFT system, a lot like the one your have on the site here, with the sloped PVC and constant flow.
-The only question I have been unable to come up with a good answer on my own is how do you "plant" the plants in the system?
+I have been looking to build a NFT hydroponic gardening system, a lot like the one your have on the site here, made with 4 inch PVC and with a constant flow.
+The only question I have been unable to come up with a good answer for on my own is, how do you "plant" the plants in the system?

-I know you put the plants in the holes in the PVC, and I know that the roots must be in the flow of water, and I also know that you must have capillary mat in the bottom of the duct, but how do you keep the plants from washing away into the tube when they are first planted?
+I know you put the plants in the holes in the PVC, and I know that the roots must be in the flow of the nutrient solution, and I also know that you must have capillary mat in the bottom of the duct, but how do you keep the plants from washing away into the tube when they are first planted?

 Can the plants be placed into net cups filled with clay media?
 Do they need to be planted into tight fitting styrene foam?
 Or do they just sit in the water on the mat, and hope for the best?